chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # print the join command to join more nodes to the kubeadm cluster
 sudo kubeadm token create --print-join-command

+# list the tokens that haven't expired yet for kubeadm clusters
+sudo kubeadm token list

+# generate a new token
+sudo kubeadm token generate
 ```

 </p>